-CHOW CHIU CHI - CHINA AUTOMATION
+CHOW CHIU CHI

 - Dec.
-2020 Eastern Magistrates' Court convicted Mr. Chow (Chow), co. sec. of China Automation of insider dealing in its shares - Chow sentenced to 45 days' imprisonment + fined HK\$45,000 - Chow purchased 534,000 shares through his wife's securities account on learning of a possible general offer + being instructed to arrange suspension of trading on 11 April 2016 - Trading was suspended on afternoon of 11 April + China Automation published an announcement on 12 April about the possible general offer - On resumption of trading on 13 April, the share price rose 18.81% from the previous closing price - Between 14 21 April 2016, Chow sold China Automation shares making HK\$7,417 profit - Notional profit of the remaining unsold shares was HK\$36,865 - Chow, by virtue of his position, had access to inside information + used it to profit from trading shares gaining an unfair advantage in the market + abused the co's trust
+2020 Eastern Magistrates' Court convicted Mr. Chow (Chow), co. sec. of China Automation of insider dealing in its shares - Chow sentenced to 45 days' imprisonment + fined HK\$45,000 - Chow purchased 534,000 shares through his wife's securities account on learning of a possible general offer + being directed to arrange suspension of trading in the Company's shares on 11 April 2016 - Trading was suspended on afternoon of 11 April + China Automation published an announcement on 12 April about the possible general offer - On resumption of trading on 13 April, the share price rose 18.81% from the previous closing price - In April 2016, Chow sold China Automation shares realising HK\$7,417 profit - Notional profit of the remaining unsold shares was HK\$36,865 - Chow, by virtue of his position, had access to inside information + used it to profit from trading shares gaining an unfair advantage in the market